 Therefore, the LSL pays attention both at the public and private sector, in particular in Europe, as well as at EU and international institutions.
 Just by way of example, participants of LSL’s academic activities are already or aim to become: judges, lawyers or legal counselors, officials at national regulatory authorities (such as CONSOB, Anti-trust Authority, Bank of Italy), or in the public administration, the EU institutions and the international organizations, consultants and managers within industry and their associations or NGOs.

-Prof. Enzo Moavero Milanesi, Professor of EU Law at LUISS Guido Carli, is the Director of the School of Law.
-The School has a Scientific Council led by Prof. Paola Severino, Rector at LUISS Guido Carli.
+The School has a Scientific Council led by Prof. Paola SEVERINO, Vice President at Luiss Guido Carli.
 Its members are:

-- Joseph Weiler, European Union Jean Monnet Chaired Professor at New York University Law School
+- John A.E.
+VERVAELE, European Union Jean Monnet Chaired Professor at New York University Law School